What We're Learning

 In furthering anti-racist efforts within our own organization and our partners’, we strengthen our region as a whole.

-Listening to Our Grantees
+Listening to Our Grantees: Grantee Perception Report

 Partnership is a core value of the Health Foundation—we believe our partnerships are our most valuable resource for advancing our mission of building a healthier region where all people can thrive.
 We are committed to listening and learning from our partners as we strive to be more than a funder, but an amplifier, a multiplier, and a connector.